solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

     deployment of Vault and an ERC20 token.
 Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
 -   `_build()`: Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract.
+The actions should be written in solidity code and in the order they should be executed.
 -   `_run()`: Execute the proposal actions outlined in the `_build()` step.
 This function performs a call to `simulateActions()` from the inherited `MultisigProposal` contract.
 Internally, `_simulateActions()` simulates a call to the [Multicall3](https://www.multicall3.com/) contract with the calldata generated from the actions set up in the build step.